 LBD affects the part of the nervous system that regulates automatic actions like blood pressure and digestion.
 One common symptom is orthostatic hypotension, low blood pressure that can cause dizziness and fainting.
 Simple measures such as leg elevation, elastic stockings, and, when recommended by a doctor, increasing salt and fluid intake can help.
 If these measures are not enough, a doctor may prescribe medication.

-Urinary incontinence (inability to control urinary movements) should be treated cautiously because certain medications may worsen cognition.
+Urinary incontinence (loss of bladder control) should be treated cautiously because certain medications used to treat this condition may worsen cognition or increase confusion.
 Consider seeing a urologist.
-Constipation can usually be treated by exercise and changes in diet, though laxatives and stool softeners may be necessary.
+Constipation can often be treated by exercise and changes in diet, though laxatives and stool softeners may be necessary.

 People with LBD are often sensitive to prescription and over-the-counter medications for other medical conditions.
 Talk with your doctor about any side effects seen in a person with LBD.